 In the concluding assessment element, the End-Point Assessor leads a 40-minute discussion with the apprentice; this includes 10 minutes to review recipe logs.
 The Professional Discussion is a structured discussion between the apprentice and their independent End-Point Assessor.
 The employer will be present at this discussion to provide further examples and support (but not lead) the apprentice.
 The employer in no way scores the discussion.

-If you would like to learn more about the Commis Chef apprenticeship standard, check out our factsheets page.
+If you would like to learn more about the Commis Chef apprenticeship standard, check out our factsheets page or alternatively you can find more information via the Institute for Apprenticeships website.

 - Payable at registration: £337 (25%)*